Cat obesity and weight loss: How to help your cat lose weight

 The challenge is huge, and owners will require a lot of creativity:

-- Moving the food bowl as far away from your cat’s favorite haunts as possible.
+• Moving the food bowl as far away from your cat’s favourite spots as possible.
 Again, many overweight cats will sleep and lounge around near the food bowl, so they do not have to go far to get a snack.

-- Better yet – do not use a cat bowl for any dry food!
+• Better yet – do not use a bowl for any dry cat food!
 Invest in special ‘feeding balls’ that require your cat to roll them around in order to get pieces of food as a ‘reward’.
-With these interactive objects, you fill them with a specific amount of dry food, and it is up to the cat to work at getting the food out!
+With these interactive objects, you fill them with a specific amount of dry food, and it is up to them to work at getting the food out!
 You can also throw their food to them to make them chase it at mealtimes.

-- Set aside play times for your cat.
+• Set aside play times for your cat.
 Use feather toys, laser pointers, paper or foil balls, or anything else that your cat finds interesting to chase.
-There is a few interesting Apps to try on the Apple store and Android store that cats would like to increase their activity.
-Try to play with your cat for ten minutes twice a day.
+There are a few interesting Apps to try (on the Apple store and Android store) that your cat/s might like to help increase their activity.
+Try to play with them for ten minutes, twice a day.
 You can do this while you eat, watch television, or even read.
-Some of the numerous toys that move, and squeak may be entertaining to your cat.
-For many cats, variety is important, since what is exciting today may be boring tomorrow.
-Make sure to follow up any laser pointer play with a small treat as some cats get frustrated not catching anything.
+A few of the many toys that move and squeak may be entertaining to your cat.
+Variety is important – what is exciting today may be boring tomorrow!
+Make sure to follow up any laser pointer play with a small treat, as some cats get frustrated not catching anything.

 How often should my cat come in for a recheck or weigh-in?

-Visits to the vet is quite stressful for most cats.
-Investing in a scale to track the weight loss yourself will be better.
+Visits to the vet are quite stressful for most cats.
+Investing in a scale to track the weight loss yourself is a better idea.
 Cats need to lose weight slowly.
-Weight loss that occurs faster than this can result in severe liver disease (hepatic lipidosis or fatty liver syndrome)..
+Weight loss that occurs too fast can result in severe liver disease (hepatic lipidosis or fatty liver syndrome).

 When my cat is hungry, she pesters me until I feed her.
 Do you have any suggestions?

-- Feed small meals frequently – especially give a last feeding for those cats that like to wake you up in the wee hours begging for more goodies – divide the total volume or calories into four to six smaller meals.
-Whatever you do, do not feed extra food.
+• Feed small meals frequently – especially for those cats that like to wake you up in the wee hours begging for more tasty food.
+Make sure you divide the total volume or calories into four to six smaller meals.
+Whatever you do, do not feed them extra food.

-- Offer fresh water instead of food.
-If your cat is eyeing the empty food bowl, a drink of cold, fresh water may satisfy that craving.
+• Offer fresh water instead of food.
+If your cat is eyeing the empty food bowl, a drink of cold, fresh water may satisfy their craving.

 I have more than one cat, but only one is overweight.
 How can I feed them different foods?